twitter/scrooge/README.md

 # scrooge

-Scrooge is a thrift code generator for scala.
+Scrooge is a [thrift](http://thrift.apache.org/) code generator for scala, written in scala.

-It's meant to be a drop-in replacement for the apache thrift code generator.
+It's meant to be a replacement for the apache thrift code generator, and generates conforming, compatible binary codecs by building on top of libthrift.

-Since scala is API-compatible with java, you can use the apache thrift code generator to generate java files and use them from within scala, but the overhead of converting to/from java containers can sometimes be annoying.
+Since scala is API-compatible with java, you can use the apache thrift code generator to generate java files and use them from within scala, but the generated code uses java collections and mutable "bean" classes, causing some annoying boilerplate conversions to be hand-written.
 This is an attempt to bypass the problem by generating scala code directly.
-It also uses scala syntax so the generated code is *much* smaller.
+It also uses scala syntax so the generated code is much more compact.

-The generated code still depends on libthrift.

 There is a fairly comprehensive set of unit tests, which actually generate code, compile it, and execute it to verify expectations.

 There are two sub-projects:

-- scrooge-generator: the actual code generator
+- scrooge-generator: the code generator
 - scrooge-runtime: some base traits used by the generated code